 In the 103 years since the founding of Burke Rehabilitation Hospital, the importance of the medicine practiced there has been celebrated throughout the community and beyond.
 Alongside its medical acclaim, the hospital has amassed a rich and exciting history that is frequently overlooked.

 Every so often, Burke offers community members a chance to discover the story of its beautiful century-old grounds.
-Those with interest in the hospital’s history should note that on Tuesday, August 14, the hospital will hold a walking tour of the scenic White Plains property.
+Those with interest in the hospital’s history should note that on Wednesday, August 29, the hospital will hold a walking tour of the scenic White Plains property at 1:00 pm.

 Hosted by Richard Sgaglio, Ph.D., Burke’s Vice President of Marketing, Communications and Development, the tour will lead visitors around the hospital’s beautiful buildings designed by McKim, Mead & White – the historic architectural firm behind such famed landmarks as the original Penn Station, the iconic Washington Square Park arch, and the north and south wings of the Met.
 The tour will offer a wealth of fascinating information about the hospital’s history and importance to the health of New Yorkers throughout the 20th century, as well as a plethora of fun facts and urban legends.
 “Visitors will learn about the founding benefactor of the hospital, John Masterson Burke, and the Gilded Age architecture that peppers the 61-acre property,” says Sgaglio.
 “The tour offers a rare glimpse into the historical side of the hospital as opposed to the medical.”